Bmeera/docker-word-counter/README.md

 # Word Counter in Docker

 ## 📌 Overview
-This is a simple Python console application that counts words in a sentence and saves the result in a file.
+This is a Python console application that counts words in a sentence and saves the result in a file.
 It demonstrates **Docker containerization concepts**, including:

 - Building and running containers
 - Using Docker volumes for persistent data